Sunday, February 21, 2016

 Le Procès et mort du Roi ("The Trial and Death of the King)

-• Royalists show the royals as self-controlled and courageous, which they were:
+• Royalists show the royals as self-controlled and courageous.
+(That is accurate.)

 Nineteenth-century painting, probably by Thomas Falcon Marshall / Internet, no source named